SHRP/shrp.github.io/guide.md

 # Ensure you understood the above note on the default behavior!
 INC_IN_REC_MAGISK := true

+# Default (if not set) will show magisk root and unroot option inside the recovery.
+# To hide the prebuilt magisk flash option from recovery, set value to "true".
+# Ensure you understood the above note on the default behavior!
+SHRP_EXCLUDE_MAGISK_FLASH := true

 ############################ #########################################################
 # CUSTOM ADDONS - OPTIONAL # Custom addons!
 Yea fully optional but..
 GREAT STUFF! :) #
 ############################ #########################################################